FreeDSx/LDAP/docs/Server/General-Usage.md

 The index adds write cost and disk, so turn it off for a directory that never runs substring filters.
 Changing the mode on a directory that already holds entries needs the index rebuilt before those filters match again.

+The trigram index only covers values up to 255 characters.
+An entry with a longer one is searched directly for that attribute, so filters on it slow down as more entries carry such a value.

 **Default**: `SubstringIndexMode::Auto`.

 ## LDIF Data